Zoom-to-Inpaint: Image Inpainting with High-Frequency Details: Additional visual results

 We provide additional comparisons to existing inpainting methods, HiFill \cite{yi2020contextual}, Pluralistic \cite{zheng2019pluralistic}, DeepFill-v2 \cite{yu2019free} and EdgeConnect \cite{nazeri2019edgeconnect}, in \fig{fig:qualitative}.
-Four rows at the top are results on large masks, and four rows at the bottom show results on small masks.
-Our zoom-to-inpaint model is able to generate accurate structure information (2nd row, 5th row) as well as high frequency details (6th row).
+Four rows at the top are results on \textit{masks}, and four rows at the bottom show results on \textit{large masks}.
+Our zoom-to-inpaint model is able to generate accurate structure information (1st row, 5th row, 6th row) as well as high-frequency details (2nd row, 3rd row).

-\subsection{Ablation Models}
+\subsection{Ablation models}

-In \fig{fig:supp_ablation}, we further provide additional results generated by the four ablation models: No zoom, Bicubic zoom, SR zoom and SR zoom+$L_\nabla$.
-As can be seen, SR zoom improves the generation of high frequency details compared to No zoom and Bicubic zoom models, and gradient loss improves them even further.
-We have also compared the artifacts generated by the four models in \fig{fig:ablation_artifacts}.
-In these failure cases, higher frequency artifacts tend to be generated in the order of No zoom, Bicubic zoom, SR zoom and SR zoom+$L_\nabla$, same as the order of the ability to generate high frequency details in successfully inpainted results. \end{appendices}
+In \fig{fig:ablation_supp}, we further provide additional results generated by the four ablation models: No zoom, Bicubic zoom, SR zoom and SR zoom+$L_\nabla$.
+As shown, \textit{SR zoom} improves the generation of high-frequency details compared to \textit{No zoom} and \textit{Bicubic zoom} models, and gradient loss improves them even further.